 To bequeath your body to the University of Kansas you must complete the Certificate for Bequeathing My Body to the Kansas University School of Medicine form and return the signed original to the Department of Anatomy & Cell Biology.
-Make and retain copies of the signed original for your personal records and give a copy to your lawyer, physician, caregiver, or other significant person.
-We ask that you carefully consider your decision to donate, keeping in mind the wishes and emotions of loved ones.
-Completion of the "Release by Next of Kin" subsection is not required, but will confirm your families dedication to your unselfish contribution to medicine.
-After receiving your bequeathal form, the University will mail you a letter confirming your intentions and a wallet-sized donor identification card.
+Make and retain copies of the signed original for your personal records, next of kin, caregiver, or attorney.
+We ask that you carefully consider your decision to donate, keeping in mind the wishes and emotions of your loved ones.
+After your bequeathal form has been received and processed, we will send a letter confirming your intentions along with a wallet-sized identification card.

 Click on "+" after each question to view the answer:

-The state of Kansas, as have all other states in the United States of America, has adopted what is known as the "Uniform Anatomical Gift Act".
-This legislative action sets forth the legal guidelines whereby the University of Kansas School of Medicine may obtain the remains of those individuals interested in contributing to the advancement of medicine.
+The State of Kansas, as have many other states, has adopted what is known as the "Uniform Anatomical Gift Act".
+This legislative action sets forth the legal guidelines whereby The University of Kansas School of Medicine may obtain the remains of those individuals interested in contributing to the advancement of medicine.
 Our Willed Body Program is vital to the education and research that will insure continued quality health care for future generations.
 We rely strictly upon the unselfish wishes of donors and their families.

-The studies may take from 2 weeks to 2 years.
+Most teaching and research projects require one to two years.
 On rare occasions, a body cannot be utilized due to unexpected problems that prohibit proper embalming, and it will be immediately cremated.
 The cremains will be returned or scheduled for burial according to the instructions on the Certificate.

 No reports are generated.
 The majority of bodies are used for instructional purposes in the anatomy labs.
-We cannot conduct detailed pathological (autopsy) studies on donors because the dissections are performed by students, not physicians.
+We do not conduct detailed pathological studies (autopsy) on donors because the dissections are performed by students, not physicians.
 Abnormalities could be missed or mistaken which would result in an inaccurate or incomplete report.

 Just as individuals who donate body parts for organ donation do not receive all the transplanted body parts back, the same is true in the Willed Body Program.
 All reasonable efforts are made to keep an individual body and dissected parts together and intact.
 There are instances in which parts of bodies are needed for a specific study (such as the analysis of the calcification of a small bone in the hand that is particularly prone to fracture) and may be analyzed months, even years later.
 The cremation cannot be postponed for the addition of small cremains.
 In other instances, museum quality dissections may occur on a regional body part; these samples are used for many years to help teach medical and Allied Health Care students.
 Be assured that for most individuals, the cremains are complete.

 The burial is not open to the public.
 A representative from the Willed Body Program, a Funeral Director, and Clergy are present at the graveside service.
-The burial takes place each year on an undetermined date; however, your contact person will be invited to the Annual Memorial Service, presented by the first-year medical students, in honor of the previous year's donors.
-The service is held at the University of Kansas School of Medicine in Kansas City, Kansas each Fall.
+The burial takes place each year on an unannounced date; however, your contact person will be invited to the Annual Tribute presented by the second-year medical students in honor of the previous year's donors.
+This ceremony is held each fall at the University of Kansas Medical Center in Kansas City.

 The body should not be embalmed prior to transporting because we prepare the remains by a special embalming process that is not used in the funeral industry.